Kepler-11d: Host star

-Kepler-11 is a G-type star in the Cygnus constellation.
+Kepler-11 is a star in the constellation Cygnus.
 With a mass of .95 M_{sun}, a radius of 1.1 R_{sun}, a measured metallicity of 0, and an effective temperature of 5680 K, Kepler-11 is near in mass (95% of Sun), radius (110% of Sun), and iron content as the Sun.
 Metallicity has been observed to play a major role determining the type of planet a star forms.
 As metal-rich gas clouds tend to cause planetary cores to aggregate to a gravitationally prominent size while primordial gases still exist in the system, gas giants tend to form under such conditions.
 It is also slightly cooler than the Sun.
 However, it is estimated to be eight (± two) billion years old, far older than the Sun is.
 Kepler-11 is host to five other planets other than Kepler-11d: Kepler-11b, Kepler-11c, Kepler-11e, Kepler-11f, and Kepler-11g.
 The first five planets in the system have orbits that would collectively fit inside the orbit of planet Mercury, while Kepler-11g orbits at a considerably further distance in relation to the orbits of its inner counterparts.